-Nevertheless, involution was designed specifically considering the feature extraction from color image.
-It remains unaware about the depth of each pixel or spatial information while extracting feature from the color image.
-For example, the RGB image in Figure \ref{Depth Similarity} highlights three pixels where pixels L, M and N have the same pixel color as the chair and table has the same dark color.
+\textbf{Depth Aware Involution} Nevertheless, involution was designed specifically considering the feature extraction from color images.
+It remains unaware of the depth of each pixel or spatial information while extracting features from the color image.
+For example, the RGB image highlights three pixels where pixels L, M, and N in Figure \ref{Depth Similarity} have the same pixel color as the chair and table have the same dark color.
 However, upon examining the depth map shown in Figure \ref{Depth Similarity}, it becomes clear that the depth of pixel L differs from that of pixels M and N. This is because the depth of pixel L is influenced by the chair, which is closer to the sensor than the part of the desk that pixels M and N correspond to.

 To alleviate the effects of such unaccounted depth disparities in the detection accuracy, we redesign the involution operation to consider the spatial and geometric patterns from the depth map.
-Given an input image tensor $I$ and depth map $D$, the output of our depth aware hyper-involution operation is formulated as follows (Equation \ref{eq:2}).
+Given an input image tensor $I$ and depth map $D$, the output of our depth-aware hyper-involution operation is formulated as follows (Equation \ref{eq:2}).